OSI-Concerns/election-results-2025/petition.md

 Even ignoring the question of candidate qualification, any normal election would have the results published transparently even if some candidates drop out later or die or are disqualified for any other reason.
 For elections to be trustworthy, the rules cannot change mid-election, and the voting must be tabulated and reported accurately.
 A winning candidate who refuses to take an oath-of-office is a separate issue from the process of voting and tallying election results.

 In general, any tampering with elections (and even with informal polls, for that matter!) erodes community trust.
 By adding requirements *during* the election process and altering votes without publishing the original totals, OSI has damaged its credibility with the membership and wider community.

-Further distrust comes from suspicions about the motivation for the tampering.
+Further distrust comes from suspicions about the *motivations* for the tampering.
 The three candidates removed from the vote tally were Richard Fontana (incidentally, a former OSI director), Bradley Kuhn, and Bentley Hensel.
 Richard and Bradley ran a specific "reform" campaign in opposition to some decisions made by the current OSI Board.